slatedocs/slate/source/includes/reference/_recipients.md

 If you don't know recipient bank account details you can set up **email recipient** so that TransferWise will collect bank details directly from the recipient.

 TransferWise will email your recipient with a link to collect their bank account details.
-Once your recipient provides bank account details securely to Transferwise we are able to complete your transfer.
+Once your recipient provides bank account details securely to TransferWise we are able to complete your transfer.

 <aside class="warning">